rpenfold/promise-portal-react/README.md

 Any components that you show through promise-portal will be mounted here in the view tree.

+## Usage

-Now, to show a component:
+Now, to show a component using the `usePromisePortal` hook:

 ```javascript
 import { usePromisePortal } from "react-promise-portal";